-In 2022 The City of Thunder Bay Environment Division Bare Point Water Treatment Plant expensed an estimated \$975,000 towards annual equipment maintenance, upgrades and emergency repairs.
-Capital Projects within the Treatment & Distribution Subsystem totalled an expensed amount of approximately \$1.2 million.
-Notable projects in 2022 include \$1 million for membrane replacements, \$200,000 for membrane tank re-coating, \$115,000 for chemical transfer system upgrades and \$178,000 for network & cyber security improvements.
+In 2023 The City of Thunder Bay Environment Division Bare Point Water Treatment Plant expensed approximately \$1.1 million towards the annual maintenance of equipment, buildings & grounds and emergency repairs.
+A total of \$507,000 was spent on the purchase of chemicals used to disinfect the drinking water and clean the membranes.
+Capital Projects within the Treatment & Distribution Subsystem totaled an expensed amount of approximately \$1.2 million.
+Notable projects in 2023 include an estimated \$1 million for membrane replacements and \$90,000 for process network maintenance & cybersecurity improvements.

-In 2022 the City of Thunder Bay invested over \$6.15 million on infrastructure improvements and replacements for the watermain distribution system.
-These improvements included replacing approximately 4.2 km of old watermain as well as cement mortar relining 2.5 km of existing watermain.
-Additional improvements included the replacement of 132 municipal lead services.
+In 2023 the City of Thunder Bay invested over \$5.3 million on infrastructure improvements and replacements for the linear drinking water distribution system.
+These improvements include replacing approximately 3 km of old watermain as well as cement mortar relining 2.9 km of existing watermain.
+Additional improvements include the replacement of 215 municipal lead service lines and 20 Kerr hydrants.